-Elections are indispensable to democracy yet holding elections must not be seen as evidence of democracy.
+Elections are indispensable to democracy yet holding elections alone must not be seen as evidence of the existence of democracy.
 Democracy cannot be measured merely on the basis of a country holding regular ‘free and fair’ elections where ‘free’ and ‘fair’ are subjectively determined by the political elite.

 Even the fairest election does not of itself eradicate inherent power disparities between the electorate and the political elite.
 It is not lost to me that the most important – though unfortunate – reality of elections is their failure to go beyond deciding who should be the leader.
 Elections do not, as a matter of fact, determine how power is used.